-1.2.2 Project History
+1.2.3 Project History

-As communities grow, traffic and congestion increase in the center of town.
-Many Cities consider rerouting through traffic from the center of town to the periphery to improve mobility, safety, and quality of life in the downtown area.
+As communities grow, traffic and congestion increase in the town center.
+Many Cities consider rerouting regional traffic from the center of town to the periphery to improve mobility, safety, and quality of life in the downtown area.
 Heber City and Wasatch County have been considering a bypass road around Heber City for more than 20 years.
-A bypass has been identified in several previous planning documents including:
+A bypass has been identified in several previous planning documents, including the following:

-- Heber City Highway Bypass Study prepared for UDOT, Mountainland Association of Governments (MAG), Heber City, and Wasatch County (PEC 2008) - Wasatch County General Plan 2001-2016 (Wasatch County 2010) - Heber City General Plan, Chapter 3, Transportation Plan (Heber City 2017) - Heber Valley Parkway Planning Study prepared for UDOT, MAG, Heber City, and Wasatch County (Avenue Consultants 2019) - Heber City Envision 2050 General Plan (Heber City 2020)
+- Heber City Highway Bypass Study prepared for UDOT, Mountainland Association of Governments (MAG), Heber City, and Wasatch County (PEC 2008) - Wasatch County General Plan 2001-2016 (Wasatch County 2010) - Heber City General Plan, Chapter 3, Transportation Plan (Heber City 2017) - Heber Valley Parkway Planning Study prepared for UDOT, MAG, Heber City, and Wasatch County (Avenue Consultants 2019) - Heber City Envision 2050 General Plan (Heber City 2023)

-These previous studies have focused on a western bypass generally running north-south near 1200 West/Southfield Road between U.S. 189 and S.R.
-113 and connecting back to U.S. 40 near 850 North.
-The studies have shown various alignments through the North Fields (the undeveloped land north of Heber City and west of U.S. 40).
-The 2019 study also showed a variation on the southern end with the bypass connecting to U.S. 189 farther west, skirting the west edge of the sewer farm at Edwards Lane.
+These previous studies have focused on a western bypass generally running north-south near 1200 West/Southfield Road between US-189 and SR-113 and connecting back to US-40 near 850 North.
+The studies have shown various alignments through the North Fields (the undeveloped land north of Heber City and west of US-40).
+The 2019 study also showed a variation on the southern end with the bypass connecting to US-189 farther west, skirting the west edge of the sewer farm at Edwards Lane.

 Although UDOT is aware of these previous planning studies and corridor-preservation efforts, the EIS will not assume that a bypass will be the selected alternative.
 Previous studies will inform the EIS regarding key issues and recommendations, but they will not direct any specific alternatives or outcomes.
-UDOT will develop transportation alternatives to address the project need, and these alternatives might include a variety of solutions including but not limited to reconfiguring Main Street, improving roads in the area, and constructing new roads.